0xSpaceShard/starknet-hardhat-plugin/README.md

 // or
 const starknet = require("hardhat").starknet;
 ```
-To see all the utility functions this object introduces, check [this](src/type-extensions.ts) out.
+To see all the utilities this object introduces, check [this](src/type-extensions.ts#L48) out.

 ## Testing
 Relying on the above described API makes it easier to interact with your contracts and test them.